If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-The Mann Lake DC130 Wax Moth Control is a simple to use solution for both amateur and professional beekeepers.
+The Mann Lake DC130 Para-Moth Wax Moth Control is a simple-to-use solution for both amateur and professional beekeepers.
 It comes in a white container with instructions for use printed on the side.
 A little application of the wax moth control gives you excellent results in a short period of time.
 For the average treatment, 6 tablespoons are adequate for every 5 deep or 9 shallow beehive boxes.
 Using the wax moth control requires you to remove beehive boxes from the hive and stack them together.
 Place the para-moth insecticide on the frames or bars of the uppermost beehive box in your stack.
 Beekeepers should cover the stacked boxes with a tarp or other suitable material.

-You may integrate other methods in your wax moth control plan alongside the Mann Lake DC130 Wax Moth Control.
+You may integrate other methods in your wax moth control plan alongside the Mann Lake DC130 Para-Moth Wax Moth Control.
 Such methods that do not employ chemicals but are effective when used alongside treatment include:

 - Airing beehive boxes in a crisscross stack for a number of days.
 This is especially effective in cold areas.

-- Placing boxes in a well lit place.
+- Placing boxes in a well-lit place.
 Adult moths prefer dark spaces to well-lit areas.